 Domestic sexual assault is a form of domestic violence involving sexual/reproductive coercion and marital rape.
 Under Indian law, marital rape is not a crime, except during the period of marital separation of the partners.

 Section 375 of the Indian Penal Code (IPC) considers the forced sex in marriages as a crime only when the wife is below 15.
 Thus, marital rape is not a criminal offence under IPC.
 The marital rape victims have to take recourse to the Protection of Women from Domestic Violence Act 2005 (PWDVA).
 The PWDVA, which came into force in 2006, outlaws marital rape.
 However, it offers only a civil remedy for the offence.

 Click www.myfitbrain.in to seek help

-An honor killing is the practice wherein an individual is killed by one or more family member(s), because he or she is believed to have brought shame on the family.
+An honour killing is the practice wherein an individual is killed by one or more family member(s) because he or she is believed to have brought shame on the family.
 The shame may range from refusing to enter an arranged marriage, having sex outside marriage, being in a relationship that is disapproved by the family, starting a divorce proceeding, or engaging in homosexual relations.

-In 2010, the Supreme Court of India issued notice seeking data and explanation for rise in honor killings to the states of Punjab, Haryana, Bihar, Uttar Pradesh, Rajasthan, Jharkhand, Himachal Pradesh and Madhya Pradesh.
+In 2010, the Supreme Court of India issued a notice seeking data and explanation for the rise in honour killings to the states of Punjab, Haryana, Bihar, Uttar Pradesh, Rajasthan, Jharkhand, Himachal Pradesh and Madhya Pradesh.

 Some newly married brides suffer domestic violence in the form of harassment, physical abuse or death when she is thought to have not brought enough dowry with marriage.
 Some cases end up in suicides by hanging, self-poisoning or by fire.
 In dowry deaths, the groom’s family is the perpetrator of murder or suicide.

-Click www.myfitBrain.in and book online session with Lawyer and maintain counselor to help you without telling anyone formerly.
+Click www.myfitBrain.in and book an online session with Lawyer and maintain counsellor to help you without telling anyone formerly.